Introduction to Thermal Metal Spraying

 Sealer Application

-Sealers are typically applied by airless spray and are generally applied as soon as possible/practicable after the application of the sprayed metal coating.
-The exact time may be specified by the client.
+Sealers are typically applied by airless spray and are generally used as soon as possible/practicable after the application of the sprayed metal coating.
+The client may specify the exact time.

 If the structure to receive thermal spray coatings is operating at a high temperature, i.e. above 120°C (248°F), then a silicone aluminium sealer is generally used.

-There are a number of sealers available for use below this temperature range.
+There are several sealers available for use within this temperature range.
 However, the most popular is an epoxy sealer.

-The silicone aluminium may need to be post heated (in service) to fully cure.
+The silicone aluminium may need to be post-heated (in service) to cure fully.

 Sealing and Coating